Homepage | Shop Spices & Herbs | Recipes & More | About Us

 Have you ever tried Cinnamon?

 Of course you have.
 There’s probably a bottle of ground cinnamon in your kitchen cupboard right now.
-Maybe you sprinkle it on your coffee or cookie batter, or into your curry.
+Maybe you sprinkle it on your coffee or spoon it into your cookie batter, or even into your curry.

 If you’re living in the US, it’s probably not.
-That bottle you have marked “Ground Cinnamon” is actually another similar spice called Cassia.
+That bottle you have marked “Ground Cinnamon” is most likely another similar spice called Cassia, which is so closely related to cinnamon that we consider it one in the same.
 There are a few types of cassia, all nicknamed a type of cinnamon - Indonesian cinnamon (C. Burmannii), Chinese cinnamon (C. Cassia), and Vietnamese cinnamon (C. Loureiroi)

-To many of us, the source remains a secret.
+To many of us, the source remains as much a secret now as it did then.

 What does Ceylon Cinnamon taste like?